Have You Ever Had A Past Life Experience? Do You Believe In Reincarnation? How Much Karma Do You Spread On Your Mummified Animal Crackers?

 Karma is an idea tied to notions of immortality and rebirth.
 Karma supposedly brings to the present attitudes, beliefs and actions from another time that you can “read” or interpret.
 Interpret these signs in just the right way, you stand to have an easier life the next time around.

 Screw up, on the other hand, and continuous living is not going to work in your favor.
 You will suffer the consequences of being bad in this life in your next one.

 Past lives and fantasies of reincarnation also fascinate societies around the world because these beliefs let people hunt for patterns.

 People Love Patterns!

 Look at literature throughout history, for example.
 Archetypes are everywhere, and for more on that you can check out the research and writings of the delightful Canadian scholar Northrop Frye.
-Here’s a decent rundown of how his theory of archetypes connects different kinds of human character with the seasons.
+(I prefer him to Carl Jung because he’s more scientific.)

 Patterns can make you feel transcendent because there is the oft cited saying that those who know the past aren’t doomed to repeat it.

 But is it really true?

 After all, haven’t all kinds of world leaders (both politicians and royalty) been schooled in history?

 Can Knowledge Of The Past Really Make The Future Better?